Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 Battery life will depend on the output, battery size, and efficiency of the headlamp.
 Trying to figure out with the tables on the box how much each mode will last can be tricky sometimes: is it on continued mode, or does the output drop steadily in higher power modes?
 Check charts, read reviews, and watch videos to try to know more.

 Rechargeable batteries are a must for me.
 Single-use batteries are such a waste and polluting.
-Nevertheless, all the rechargeable batteries are not made equal.
+Nevertheless, all rechargeable batteries are not made equal.
 Proprietary formats that can be used with one specific model are not so good.
 Now I prefer torches using 18650 type batteries (same as my diving one, so that I can swap) ideally of max capacity (3500mAh), and if chargeable directly with a C type USB then is a winner! 🙂

 So with all the previous, this could be my headlamp/torch for the next decade.